 So, it is exciting when you are issued an award notice.
 But you may also feel a bit nervous, especially if it is a large grant in excess of 100K.
-I recently had a client win a first grant for $1.6 million over 4 years and it was their first grant ever!
+I recently had a client win a grant for $1.6 million over 4 years and it was their first grant ever!
 To be sure, this can be a bit intimidating.

 We don’t want this to happen.
-So what is the best way to ensure that it does not?
-The best way to make sure that your program is a success is to contract with a qualified external evaluator.
+So what is the best way to ensure it does not?
+The best way to make sure your program is a success is to contract with a qualified external evaluator.

-Most funders encourages each applicant to specify how the project’s evaluation plan will address the performance measures established by the Government Performance and Results Act of 1993 (GPRA).
+Most funders encourage each applicant to specify how the project’s evaluation plan will address the performance measures established by the Government Performance and Results Act of 1993 (GPRA).
 Applicants are usually encouraged to select an independent, objective evaluator who has experience in evaluating the type of program you were awarded funds for and who will play an active role in the design and development of the project as well as gathering data, making sense of the data and reporting to the funder along the way of the grant term.
 This is crucially important for a continuous quality improvement plan as well as for transparency and accountability.
 (The GPRA Act is for federal funds but it should be used as a guideline for state and foundation grants as well, in my opinion)

-The US Department of Health and Human Services Administration for Children & Families estimates that 10% to 20% of the total funds for programs are usually set aside when the funder specifies an amount to cover the evaluation.
+The US Department of Health and Human Services Administration for Children & Families estimates 10% to 20% of the total funds for programs are usually set aside when the funder specifies an amount to cover the evaluation.
 As a guideline, the common standard for evaluation services is around 10% of the total project budget.
 Sometimes the funder will specify as low as 3%-5% and I have seen recommendations as high as 30%.
 If there is no guidance, stick to around 10%.
 In any event, you should always allocate some of the funds to pay for this essential activity.